zackhorvath/zack.zip/content/post/2024-stalker-cosplay/index.md

 ![After minor accessorizing](image-10.webp) ![Test drive](image-11.webp)

-This actually ended up working out because the knock-off model incorrectly has the stuff-sack on the upper back instead of the lower back - but this oversight allowed me to hook up a WWI German gas mask cannister.
+This actually ended up working out because the knock-off model incorrectly has the stuff-sack on the upper back instead of the lower back - but this oversight allowed me to hook up a WWI German gas mask canister.
 The original plan for this was to be an "anomaly" container with lights and a plexiglass window, but, I ran out of time.
 Perhaps a future improvement?

 The other mod I ended up needing to do was ripping out the girth straps around the natural waist and lower hips.
 I'm, uh, less malnourished than whoever this was made for.
 I replaced the webbing with stuff 1" and 1.5" nylon from a US manufacturer, and replaced the plastic buckles with metal cobra buckles.
 A fate that will probably happen to the real SMERSH when it shows up.